The Einstein Relation on Metric Measure Spaces: Fractal Dimensions and the Einstein Relation

 i.e. the infimum is taken over all countable coverings of $S$ with diameter at most $\gd$.
 The $s$-dimensional Hausdorff outer measure of $S$ is now defined to be

-\end{defin} Observe that the limit in \eqref{eq:DHM} exists or equals $\infty$, since $\cH^s_\gd(S)$ is monotonically nonincreasing in $\gd$ and bounded from below by 0.
+\end{definition} Observe that the limit in \eqref{eq:DHM} exists or equals $\infty$, since $\cH^s_\gd(S)$ is monotonically non-increasing in $\gd$ and bounded from below by 0.
 Furthermore, it can be shown that $\cH^s$ defines a metric outer measure on $X$, and thus restricts to a measure on a $\gs$-algebra containing the Borel $\gs$-algera $\scB(X)$ (cf. \cite[p.54ff]{mattila1999geometry}).
 By definition, the obtained measure then is the $s$-dimensional Hausdorff measure which we will denote by $\cH^s$ as well.
 Note that for $\cH^s$ to be a Radon measure, i.e. locally finite and inner regular, $\cH^s(X)<\infty$ is sufficient.

-In the special case of $(X,d)$ being an Euclidean space, Hausdorff measures interpolate between the usual Lebesgue measures $\gl^n$: For $s=0$, we have simply $\cH^0(S)=\# S$, whereas for any integer $n>0$, it can be shown that there exists a constant $c_n>0$ depending only on $n$ such that $\cH^n=c_n\gl^n$, where the constant is the volume of the $n$-dimensional unit ball.
+In the special case of $(X,d)$ being an Euclidean space, Hausdorff measures interpolate between the usual Lebesgue measures $\gl^n$: For $s=0$, we have simply $\cH^0(S)=\# S$, whereas for any integer $n>0$, it can be shown that there exists a constant $c_n>0$ depending only on $n$ such that $\cH^n=c_n\gl^n$, where the constant is the volume of the $n$-dimensional ball of unit diameter.